Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: Polar soft mode in STO

 For case (b), in general, we notice that a distortion belonging to the $E_u$ irrep can lead to various lower-symmetry structures ($Ima2$, $Fmm2$ or $Cm$), all of which have a polar axis perpendicular to the tetragonal axis $[001]$.
 Here we will focus on $Ima2$ ($C_{2v}$), a space group with a polar axis parallel to the tetragonal in-plane axis, i.e. along the pseudocubic direction $[1\bar{1}0]$ (see Fig.~\ref{fig:Si-sketch}).
 This choice is justified by the fact that this mode has been experimentally reported in the ferroelectric phase of isotope O$_{18}$ and Ca substitution systems~\cite{shigenari2015raman,bednorz1984sr} and the optically excited metastable polar phase of STO~\cite{nova2019metastable}.
 Because the in-plane O atoms are not equivalent in $Ima2$, and Ti and in-plane O atoms are allowed to move orthogonally to the polar axis, the dimension of the basis symmetry modes has to be expanded to five.
 That is, besides the three $\bar S_i$ modes presented in Eqs.~\eqref{eq:S1}-\eqref{eq:S3}, with displacements along the polar axis (i.e. $\bm{\hat{n}}_i= \bm{\hat{n}}_p\parallel [1\bar{1}0]$ for $i=1,2,3$) one needs to add to the subspace another two $\bar S_i$ modes with an amplitude along the perpendicular direction (i.e. $\bm{\hat{n}}_i\parallel [110]\perp \bm{\hat{n}}_p$ for $i=4,5$) to obtain a complete basis,

 These two modes are shown in Figs.~\ref{fig:Si-sketch}(d) and \ref{fig:Si-sketch}(e), respectively.

 In general, normal modes will not be made of collinear displacements.
 Still, they can be decomposed into the present basis, with each element representing collinear displacements.
-Different elements of the expansion can have displacements in different planes although they contribute to the same polarization direction.
+Indeed, different elements of the expansion can have displacements in different directions although they contribute to the same polarization vector.

 Table~\ref{tab:Si-modes} summarizes the polar distortion directions $\bm{\hat{n}}_i$ of the different $\bar S_i$ for both the $E_u$ ($Ima2$) and $A_{2u}$ ($I4cm$) modes we will consider throughout this work.